James Brown statue in Augusta

 Spend time at the interactive kiosks at the Augusta Museum of History’s James Brown exhibit to see one of his iconic performances or hear an oral history of the legend as told by musicians, politicians and entertainers.
 Family photos, on-stage costumes and other memorabilia are also on display.

 Funk’s not the only thing that grows strong in Garden City musicians; opera singer and Georgia Music Hall of Fame inductee Jessye Norman hails from here.
-Psychedelic twang-punk rockers Dead Confederate formed in Augusta, as did country darlings Lady Antebellum.
-Grammy-winning soul-funk queen Sharon Jones, who rose to popularity with Sharon Jones and the Dap-Kings, was born and raised in Augusta, and cited James Brown as a vital early influence.
+Psychedelic twang-punk rockers Dead Confederate formed in Augusta, as did country stars Lady A. Grammy-winning soul-funk queen Sharon Jones, who rose to popularity with Sharon Jones and the Dap-Kings, was born and raised in Augusta, and cited James Brown as a vital early influence.

 Great places to see live music in Augusta